-The directory where the logfile and its lock file are located must be writeable only by trusted users (see Section 2.10.1>).
+The directory where the log and the lock/PID file are located must be writeable only by trusted users (see Section 2.10.1>).
 This requirement refers to the complete path, i.e. all directories therein.
 By default, only root and the effective user of the process are trusted.